 - it refuses health care and the health professional believes, on reasonable grounds, that the person has attempted to commit suicide.
 The health care that is refused must relate to the suicide attempt.

-For more information on Advance Care Directives in South Australia, visit the South Australian Government’s Advance Care Directives website or the Office of the Public Advocate.
+For more information on Advance Care Directives visit the South Australian Government’s Advance Care Directives website or the Office of the Public Advocate.